clouatre-labs/clouatre.ca/src/data/blog/orchestrating-ai-agents-subagent-architecture.md

 - Legacy systems without clear patterns (builder lacks context)
 - Exploratory work where plans change during implementation

 The overhead of spawning subagents and writing handoff files adds 2-3 minutes per task.
 For a 10-minute fix, that's significant.
-For a 2-hour refactor, it's negligible—and the quality improvement justifies it.
+For a 2-hour refactor, it's negligible, and the quality improvement justifies it.

 ## Takeaways